ekmolloy/matplotlib-tutorial/lineplots/tutorial_lineplots.md

-# Preparing data frame using PANDAS
+# Preparing data frame using Pandas

 # Making a Basic Line Plot in Matplotlib
 ![](basic_lineplot.png)